Salvage for Victory

-On January 10, one month after Pearl Harbor, 1942, the US Office of Production Management sent pledge cards to retail stores asking them to participate in the effort by saving things like waste paper, scrap metal, old rags, and rubber.
+On January 10, 1942, one month after the Japanese attack on Pearl Harbor, the US Office of Production Management sent pledge cards to retail stores asking them to participate in the effort by saving things like waste paper, scrap metal, old rags, and rubber.
 Later that month, the Bureau of Industrial Conservation of the War Production Board asked all American mayors to salvage the same kinds of materials from municipal dumps and incinerators.

 Recycling scrap metal and rubber allowed the government to use those materials to build ships, airplanes, and other needed equipment.
 This also allowed citizens to contribute to the war effort.

 In New York City, the Department of Sanitation began picking up materials collected for the drive outside of homes and apartment buildings at 11:00 am Sunday mornings.
 The understanding of the process and cooperation of the American people is what will determine the success of this operation to move materials and support war efforts.
 Later on, these "drives" were later used to showcase the importance of non-economic motivations in politics such as patriotism and a sense of community in wartime.
 Materials such as metal, wood and rubber were needed for salvage and donated by families nationwide.
 Rubber, paper, metal, and rags were also collected through salvage drives.